-The Commission found that the costs submitted by ABB Chongqing and ABB Zhongshan were reasonable.
 Constructed FOB normal values were established under s.
 269TAC(2)(c).
-The Commission included an amount for profit reflecting the profit achieved on domestic sales of like goods (based on of the profit achieved on domestic sales of the same general category of goods) by ABB Chongqing and ABB Zhongshan.
+The Commission included an amount for profit reflecting the profit achieved on domestic sales of like goods (based on the profit achieved on domestic sales of the same general category of goods) by ABB Thailand.